Reviewed on March 18, 2020, by Dr. Alison Gerken, DVM, and Victoria Schade, dog trainer

-Introducing a new dog to your family is sure to be a mix of nerves and excitement.
+Introducing a new dog to your family dog is sure to spur a mix of nervousness and excitement.

 Unfortunately, this isn’t always possible, so the next best option is an outdoor space with enough room for the dogs to roam on-leash as they get to know one another.
 If outdoor space isn’t available, opt for a large garage or basement.

 Put away anything that might cause a scuffle—like dog toys, bones, beds, and even empty food bowls.
 Consider everything, including objects that don’t seem to interest your dog.
 An old bone might suddenly become valuable again if your new dog takes an interest in it.

 Since the dog introduction process begins with both dogs on-leash, you’ll need a partner that understands canine body language to help out.

 Watch the dogs for happy, waggy body language and interest in one another without hard stares, tense postures, freezing in place, or a lowered or tucked tail.